Tim-ats-d/Visual-dialog/CONTRIBUTING.md

 * `dev` : beta releases.

 To fix a minor problem or add new features create a new branch in this form: `username-dev`.
+Please push on the `dev` branch, any pull request on the `main` branch will be refused.

 ## Conventions